-- Call the Edmonson Law Firm at 678-271-9111.
-Even if you don’t really need an attorney, you should know your rights and responsibilities in the Workers’ Compensation system.
+Call The Edmonson Law Firm at (678) 271-9111.
+Even if you don’t think you need an attorney, you should know your rights and responsibilities in the Workers’ Compensation system.
 The case analysis is free.

 UNCERTAIN WHETHER YOU HAVE A CASE OR NOT?

 We encourage you to check in with us to explore your options.

 After all, your case analysis at The Edmonson Law Firm is FREE!